Miami Sex Offender Registration Lawyer

 Failing to register or update personal information timely and in accordance with the law is a felony offense that would impose significant fines and more time incarcerated.
 If an individual has been released on probation or parole and violates and portion of Florida's registry law, they have violated the terms of their release.

-Attorney Evan Hoffman was a former prosecutor and has a thorough understanding of Florida Criminal law.
-He has zealously represented clients faced with a wide range of criminal allegations including prostitution, child molestation, child pornography, and statutory rape throughout Miami, Miami Beach, Homestead, and other cities throughout Miami-Dade County, Florida.
+Attorney Evan Hoffman was a former prosecutor and has a thorough understanding of Florida criminal law.
+He has zealously represented clients faced with a wide range of criminal allegations including prostitution, child molestation, child pornography, and statutory rape throughout Miami and Fort Lauderdale.